adrians/circuitjs1/README.md

 * Customize the header of the file "circuitjs1.html" to include your tracking, favicon etc.
 * Customize the "iframe.html" file to include any branding you want in the right hand panel of the application
 * The optional file "shortrelay.php" is a server-side script to act as a relay to a URL shortening service to avoid cross-origin problems with a purely client solution.
 You may want to customize this for your site.
 If you don't want to use this feature edit the circuitjs1.java file before compiling.
-* If you wish to enable dropbox loading and saving a dropbox API app-key is needed.
-This should be edited in to the circuitjs.html file where needed.
-If this is not included the relevant features will be disabled.

 The link for the full-page version of the application is now: